 Video ads can be extremely powerful and engaging.
 A picture might say a thousand words, but a video can say a thousand words, out loud, backwards, in full color, or whatever you can dream up.
 So consumers can naturally be more intrigued by video ads and savvy marketers work hard to make sure they give them one.
 Or two.
 Or thirty.

 There are lots of great channel options for your digital ads, but if you’re only delivering ads through one or two of them you’re missing out on huge conversion potential.
-Using multiple channels in various ways creates a more complete, clear and compelling conversation that if we were to just use one.
+Using multiple channels in various ways creates a more complete, clear and compelling conversation than using only one.
 Having multiple channels and formats work in tandem together is how real campaign value can be achieved.
 This cross-channel omnichannel approach is able to grab more eyeballs at a greater frequency because it knows (and goes) where your consumers are, all the time, on multiple screens.
 This provides you that far more valuable and fuller, almost relational conversation with your audience.

 With this approach you are also able to analyze cross-channel performance in a far more comprehensive way.
-You can see what each of your programmatic tactics are doing individually, and also overlap them and see what your performance is like when you’re multiple mediums.
+You can see what each of your programmatic tactics are doing individually, but more importantly, collectively.
 This lets you see what combination of strategies is actually working for your brand and your campaign objectives for even greater optimization.
 Based on what you see across the platforms, you can develop stronger strategies that work within different verticals in a more effective way.

 And better yet?
-Then you can go back in and retarget your customers for even more conversion potential.
+You can go back in and retarget your customers for even more conversion potential.
 Cross-channel and multi-channel testing should be part of just about every campaign because your customers are everywhere.
 An omnichannel approach gives you a full picture of what’s going on so you can optimize and show your value in a more full and vivid color that builds on your relationship with your customers.

 As the biggest driving force behind relevance, consumer needs and expectations must be attended to.
 It’s non-negotiable.
 So before you do anything else, you must remember that your target audience isn’t made of bots; it’s made of people.
 Real people with real emotions and real desires.
 And It is those very emotions and desires that lead to conversions, so those are the prime factors you should keep in mind when building your next campaign.
 Your customers aren’t bots, so don’t treat them like such.
 Remember that they are in fact real people.
 Customize ads toward your audience and your audience will bring you more conversions.
 It’s that simple.
 And if you have any questions on how to execute what seems like it should be so simple, but isn’t always, we are here for you.
 Please feel free to reach out.
 We are real people too.